Notes on the Geography of Peru: Cusco

 Here's the salon with the corner window above the main entrance.

 View from the window in that room and over the main entrance.
 That's one of the cathedral towers.
 If you get the feeling you're being watched, check the pseudo-caryatid.

 In the mid-19th century, Bolivia and Peru were briefly unified as a confederation.
 The leader of that unified state was Bolivia's Marshal Andres de Santa Cruz, who bequeathed this triumphal arch to mark the event.
-The confederation broke apart after three years, though the arch was raised a generation later.
-Anyway, the point is that the Marshal had occupied the Admiral's house in those years.
-Call it the premier address in town.
+The confederation broke apart after three years, though the arch survived and was raised a generation later.
+Anyway, the point is that the Marshal had occupied the Admiral's house in the confederation years.
+Call the Admiral's house the town's premier address.

-Here's another example of Spanish workmanship at its best, the Casa del Marques Valleumbroso, which for a time was the home of the Esquivels, the city's richest family.
-The trapezoidal entrance is what we of refined taste would call, with a French accent of course, an Inca homage.
+Here's another example of Spanish workmanship at its best, the Casa del Marques Valle Umbroso, which for a time was the home of the Esquivels, the city's richest family.
+The trapezoidal entrance is what we of refined taste would call an Inca homage.

 The home was restored in 1976 for the Regional School of Fine Arts Diego Quispe Tito.

 Here, also on Calle Marques, is another old house, the Casa de Alonso de Toro, unrestored but with another trapezoidal door set in masonry that's probably going to outlast us all.

 Here's the pick of the bunch, the so-called Archbishop's House that now is a museum of religious art.
 See why it's the pick?